-INCOG will undertake at the request of local public agencies on an as needed basis, specific defined corridor or regionally significant roadway access and feasibility studies with participation from other local agencies.
-INCOG will partner with other LPAs in developing databases related to LIDAR mapping of public right of way to help with planning for all modes of transportation.
-Streetlight trip data will be studied and integrated into travel models.
-Average Annual Daily Traffic (AADT) will also be maintained.
+INCOG will facilitate or undertake special studies at the request of Local Public Agencies (LPAs) on an as needed basis, specific defined corridor or regionally significant roadway access and feasibility studies with participation from other local agencies.
+INCOG will partner with other LPAs to advance concept planning, toll studies, corridor planning, preliminary engineering, and environmental studies for all modes of transportation.